Console Shell

 If a custom JAAS login provider is used, then the osgi.console.ssh.useDefaultSecureStorage property must not be set in the configuration/config.ini at all and the custom login provider must be specified in the configuration/console.auth.config file instead of the default entry there.

-Starting an SSH Session with Public Key Authentication
+Starting an SSH Session With Public Key Authentication

 It's common to want to use public key authentication with SSH and it is possible to configure Equinox to do that instead of using JAAS authentication.
 First an SSH key-pair should be created as normal and then a file created that contains the list of authorized keys that Equinox should consult when users attempt to connect: